AWS Storage Options – EBS & Instance Store

 - Instance Store volumes are also referred to as Ephemeral Storage.

-- Instance storage’s amount of disk storage depends on the Instance type and larger instances provide both more and larger instance store volumes.
-Smaller instance types such as micro instances can only be launched with EBS volumes.
+- Instance storage amount depends on the Instance type; larger instances provide both more and larger instance store volumes.

 - Instance store volumes, unlike EBS volumes, cannot be detached or attached to another instance.